 Castletownbere Sewerage Scheme

-Works on the new sewerage scheme in Castletownbere have commenced which will end the discharge of untreated sewage to Bantry Bay
+Works on the new sewerage scheme in Castletownbere are now complete.

-- Cleaner water will enhance Castletownbere’s amenity value and act as a platform for social and economic development
+- Enhanced local amenities and a platform for social and economic development.

-What is involved as part of the project?
+What was involved as part of this project?

-- The project is being delivered by Glan Agua MEIC on behalf of Irish Water
+The project was delivered by Glan Agua MEIC on behalf of Uisce Éireann and includes:

 What are the next steps?

-Works on the project commenced in February 2021 and are on-going.
+Works on the project completed in late 2022.